lcpowers/PhenoRepo/R/OptimizingTutorial.md

   - Class notes:
   - <https://github.com/EBIO5460Fall2020/class-materials/blob/master/03_1_slides_optim_algos.pdf>

-## Example: fitting a linear model
+## Example: fitting a linear model with SSQ algorithm

 In the code below, I give an example that demonstrates using a grid search followed by the Nelder-Mead descent algorithm to find the minimum